Baked instead of fried, this recipe for Tuna Patties is lower in fat, yet every bit as delicious and crispy as the classic fried version.

 - 1 teaspoon minced garlic

-Preheat oven to 400 degrees and line a baking sheet with parchment paper.
+- Preheat the oven to 400 degrees F and line a baking sheet with parchment paper.

-Add in tuna and mix gently until just combined.
+- Add in tuna and mix gently until just combined.

 - Form into 8 patties--about ⅓ cup each with your hands or ice cream scoop.
 If your tuna patties start falling apart around the edges, add up to ¼ cup more binder a little at a time before reshaping.